brandur/sorg/content/passages-drafts/001-portland.md

-In 2010 Satoshi Nakamoto, the creator of Bitcoin, added a 1 MB limit on Bitcoin's blocksize to protect the network from being attacked with large fake blocks.
-This had the side effect of limiting the Bitcoin network to seven transactions per second in theory, but with the real number closer to 2.3 transactions.
+In 2010 Satoshi Nakamoto, the creator of Bitcoin, added a 1 MB limit on Bitcoin's blocksize to protect the network from attackers sending large fake blocks.
+This had the unfortunate side effect of limiting the Bitcoin network to seven transactions per second in theory, but with the real number closer to 2.3 transactions.
 As Bitcoin's popularity has increased, the limit has become a serious problem because there's far more demand than capacity.
 Whereas previously the fee to settle a transaction may have been only a few cents, its since climbed to as high as $5, and with transactions taking days to be confirmed.
-Small and timely purchases became effectively impossible.
+Small and timely purchases are effectively impossible.

 The debate on how to solve the problem has been raging heatedly for years.
 Originally more radical solutions were proposed like taking the blocksize to straight 20 MB, or BIP101, which suggested increasing to 8MB and having it further increase by 40% every year to keep pace with Moore's Law.
-More recently, "Segwit" (segregated witness) was proposed, which moved signatures into a separate extension block to leave more room for transactions and increase the effective blocksize to 1.7 MB.
-Buy-in for Segwit was low at ~35% approval with most miners preferring a direct increase in blocksize.
-To build consensus, Segwit was revised to Segwit2x, which still offloads signatures but also promised to double blocksize within three months of release.
+More recently, "Segwit" ("segregated witness") was proposed, which moved signatures into a separate extension block to leave more room for transactions and increase the effective blocksize to 1.7 MB.
+Buy-in for Segwit was low at ~35% approval with most miners preferring a direct increase in blocksize instead.
+To build consensus, Segwit was revised to Segwit2x, which still segregates signatures, but also promised to double blocksize within three months of release.

-Right up until Segwit was turned on (August 1st), new splinter groups were still being formed around the concept of "User Activated Soft Fork" (UASF), which wanted to implement Segwit without the blocksize increase, and "User Activated Hard Fork" (UAHF) which promises a hard fork if Segwit2x reneged on their promise to double the blocksize.
+Right up until Segwit was turned on (August 1st), competing ideological groups were still being formed around concepts like a "User Activated Soft Fork" (UASF), which wanted to implement Segwit without the blocksize increase, and a "User Activated Hard Fork" (UAHF) which promises a hard fork if Segwit2x reneged on their promise to double the blocksize.
 It doesn't look like either will occur, but another project that wanted to solve the capacity problem through a straight up increase of blocksize to 8MB _did_ fork the network.
 That's Bitcoin Cash.

-Needless to say these sorts of close calls don't give everyone down here tremendous confidence in cryptocurrency.
-And even Bitcoin's problems pale in comparison to alternatives like Ethereum, which had to fork in 2016 after a hacker penetrated their libertarian decentralized autonomous organization, [the DAO][dao], and made off with 3.6M Ether (a third of its total funds, ostensibly worth
-$50M at the time).
-The fork reversed the theft, but fractured the network permanently.
+Needless to say these sorts of close calls don't give everyone down here tremendous confidence in the future of cryptocurrency.
+And even Bitcoin's problems pale in comparison to alternatives like Ethereum, which forked in 2016 after a hacker penetrated their very libertarian Decentralized Autonomous Organization ([the DAO][dao]), and made off with 3.6M Ether (a third of its total funds, ostensibly worth $50M at the time).
+The fork reversed the theft, but fractured the network forever.

 These days I feel similarly about cryptocurrencies as my colleague Patrick M., who I think puts it best ([when